 When people discuss surgeries such as rhinoplasty, it's common for them to use the phrases "cosmetic surgery" and "plastic surgery" almost interchangeably.
 You can get away with calling a surgery such as rhinoplasty either a cosmetic procedure or a plastic surgery procedure.
-But, when it comes to picking out a surgeon to perform the surgery, it's essential to look for a person who describes himself as a facial plastic surgeon, such as Ross A. Clevens, MD, FACS, rather than as a cosmetic surgeon.
+But, when it comes to choosing a surgeon to perform the surgery, it's essential to look for a person who is a facial plastic surgeon, such as Ross A. Clevens, MD, FACS or Renata Khelemsky, MD, rather than as a cosmetic surgeon.
 Here's why.

 The process of becoming a facial plastic surgeon in the US is long and involved.
 It entails not only going to and graduating from medical school, but also completing a number of years in a recognized surgical residency, plus a number of additional years in a residency or fellowship that focuses specifically on facial plastic surgery.
 Often, facial plastic surgeons spend at least six to seven years in training, after medical school.
 Depending on their interest and area of focus, a facial plastic surgeon might complete additional years of training, in a fellowship, after the residencies.

 Typically, a doctor who describes him or herself as a cosmetic surgeon might have had additional years of training after medical school.
 But, the education would be nowhere near as comprehensive as the education a doctor who can legitimately call himself a facial plastic surgeon would have received.
 In some cases, a person calling him or herself a cosmetic surgeon might only have a year of specialized training, if that.